webplatform/docs/tutorials/canvas_notearsgame/index.md

    return I;
  }

-When the player shoots, we should create a bullet instance and add it to the collection of bullets.
+When the player shoots, create a bullet instance and add it to the collection of bullets.

  player.shoot = function() {